anyaevostinar/anyaevostinar.github.io/classes/111-f22/prep-functions1.md

 * [Function Invocation](https://runestone.academy/ns/books/published/fopp/Functions/FunctionInvocation.html?mode=browsing)
 * [Function Parameters](https://runestone.academy/ns/books/published/fopp/Functions/FunctionParameters.html?mode=browsing)

-## Checks
-TBD, will include 'write a function that prints X' and 'use this function to do Y'

 ## Written Answers
 Submit answers to the following on Moodle:
 * What does 'function' mean in programming?